 View your Progress Report for a full breakdown on how students are performing in each math domain.
 You can use this information to decide which skills your students will need to practice more over the summer, to prepare for the next grade level.

-3. Create Plans throughout the summer based on common gaps in your Progress Report
+3. Create Assessments throughout the summer based on common gaps in your Progress Report

-Within your classroom, go to the Planner tool.
+Within your classroom, go to the Assessments tool.

-The Planner tool lets you create a summer schedule for your students, choosing which math skills they’ll be practicing when they log into Prodigy at home, or even when traveling on summer vacations!
+The Assessments tool lets you create a summer schedule for your students, choosing which math skills they’ll be practicing when they log into Prodigy at home, or even when traveling on summer vacations!

-At the top of your screen, click the Create button and select the second option: Plans.
+At the top of your screen, click the Create button and select the second option: Assessments.

-You’ll be asked to select a domain for your Plan.
+You’ll be asked to select a domain for your Assessment.

-Keep making Plans for every math skill you want to target.
-Make Plans for the entire summer ahead of time, or add new Plans throughout the summer as you go.
+Keep making Assessments for every math skill you want to target.
+Make Assessments for the entire summer ahead of time, or add new Assessments throughout the summer as you go.